Cyber Week in Review: May 16, 2024

 Frank McCourt announces a planned bid for TikTok

 In the wake of congressional and executive action aimed at forcing the divestiture of social media platform TikTok, American billionaire Frank McCourt announced that he is readying a bid for the U.S. version of the social media app TikTok.
-McCourt is organizing the bid through Project Liberty, an initiative hehe has founded to reimagine the economic models that currently power Big Tech and to bring forward novel solutions aimed at putting individuals in charge of their own data and digital engagement. experience. that could shape and change the status quo of the web, bring forward novel solutions at every level, and put people back in control of their digital lives.
+McCourt is organizing the bid through Project Liberty, an initiative he has founded to reimagine the economic models that currently power Big Tech and to bring forward novel solutions aimed at putting individuals in charge of their own data and digital engagement that could shape and change the status quo of the web, bring forward novel solutions at every level, and put people back in control of their digital lives.
 McCourt said that buying TikTok would create value by providing “individuals and creators on [TikTok] the value and control they deserve regarding who has access to their data and how it is used.”
 ByteDance, the parent company of TikTok, will likely be forced to sell the app after Congress included a provision in an annual defense spending bill that requires ByteDance to either sell TikTok in six months or see the app banned.
 The ban is currently facing challenges in the U.S. court system, as a group of TikTok creators has filed a lawsuit alleging that the ban violates their First Amendment right to fere speech.

 Biden administration increases tariffs on Chinese technology imports